hackclub/some-assembly-required/guide/cpu/instruction-cycle.md

 Let's imagine our CPU is a warehouse.
 Accessing your memory is kind of like going to a storage rack with boxes.
 Each box _(data)_ has a location _(memory address)_ where you can see what's inside the box _(read the data at that memory address)_.
 You can also take everything out of the box _(clear the contents at that memory address)_, and put new stuff in the box _(store new pieces of data at that memory address)_.

 Here's something wild for you: in memory, all data is stored in the form of electricity.
 And because we store data as electricity, when your computer turns off and no more electricity is traveling to it, all of the things you have stored get cleared out!
-It’s kind of like if every night when the warehouse closed, all of the packages got thrown out.
-That’s why we refer to it as short term memory - we want to make sure to store important things in the hard drive, which is our longer term storage, lest it be thrown away.
+It's kind of like if every night when the warehouse closed, all of the packages got thrown out.
+That's why we refer to it as short term memory - we want to make sure to store important things in the hard drive, which is our longer term storage, lest it be thrown away.

 Our box racks _(memory)_ has quite a bit of room to store our things - enough to hold large boxes.
 But, moving large boxes around the warehouse can be slow and cumbersome.
 So, for faster, smaller, and temporary storage, we have a set of numbered cubbyholes along the floor of the warehouse where we can place smaller packages.
 Those are our CPU's **registers**.